 It was a message nobody expected at that time when Lufthansa’s CEO, Carsten Spohr, announced the acquisition of ten new aircraft.
-It was an interesting message at a time when Lufthansa and most of the European airlines still have to ground a considerable portion of their fleet.
+Nevertheless, it was an interesting message when Lufthansa and most European airlines still have to ground a considerable portion of their fleet.

 |Jul ’20||Aug ’20||Oct ’20||Nov ’20||Dec ’20||Feb ’21||Mar ’21|